 PC: Ali Von Lewinski

-Grand Junction is known as the fruit capital of Colorado and springtime is when many of the fruit it produces begin to bloom.
+Grand Junction is known as the fruit capital of Colorado, and springtime is when many fruit trees bloom.
 The spring blossom season for sprouting apples, peaches, pears and cherry orchards burst into color and is stunningly beautiful.

 The fruit blossom season begins in April, starting with apricots, peaches and cherries.
 While peach blossoms are predominantly pink, both cherries and apricots blossom in pure white.
-Both of these buds typically unfurl in mid-to-late April, depending on the winter snowfall and spring temperatures.
-The contrast of pastel pink with pure white blooms is a beautiful site worthy of visiting.
+Both of these buds typically unfurl in mid-to-late April and finish blooming by the first week of May, depending on the winter snowfall and spring temperatures.
+The contrast of pastel pink with pure white blooms is a beautiful sight worthy of visiting.

-With dozens of vineyards and wineries in the area, it’s easy to understand why Grand Junction is being celebrated as the next Napa Valley.
-The stunning view of the vineyards in the spring makes enjoying a glass so much more meaningful and flavorful.
+With dozens of vineyards and wineries in the area, it’s easy to understand why Grand Junction is celebrated as the next Napa Valley.
+The stunning view of the vineyards makes enjoying a glass much more meaningful and flavorful.

 According to Britany Crowell, part of the family-owned Two Rivers Winery & Chateau, “Grapes go through different stages as they grow.
 Clusters start to form, and the little white flowers appear when they’re first waking up, which is usually in early May.
 By Memorial Day, the leaves have appeared on the vine.
-Then, the grapes start to ripen in late August and sugar develops during the process of veraison.
+Then, the grapes start to ripen in late August and sugar develops during the veraison process.
 This is when they begin to take on the color of the specific grape varietal they represent.”
 Stop by Two Rivers Winery & Chateau, enjoy a glass of wine served by their expert team, and walk through the vineyards – we promise it’s a transformative experience.
-The 2022 dates for the “Music in the Grapevines” outdoor concert series that features rotating acoustic and band music are:

 Another popular Grand Junction destination for flower lovers is the Western Colorado Botanical Gardens.
-Blooms start showing off in May, around Mother’s Day, which is on May 8 this year.
+Blooms start showing off in May, around Mother’s Day.
 “Memorial Day (May 30) to Labor Day (September 5) is usually the best window to see a lot of blooms at the Gardens,” said Botanical Gardens employee Chandra Boulden.